gibahjoe/openapi-generator-dart/openapi-generator/README.md

 1. **Java**: You must have java installed on your system for this library to work. if you are a developer, chances aare you already.
 Walking you through how to install Java is beyond the scope of this project.
-2. **Internet**: _duh!!!_  Just to download the openapi jar initially.
+2. **Internet Connection**: _duh!!!_  Just to download the openapi jar initially.
 Once it is cached, you are good to go.

 ## Usage